webpack/webpack/examples/aggressive-merging/README.md

 		})
 	],
 	optimization: {
-		occurrenceOrder: true // To keep filename consistent between different modes (for example building only) }
+		chunkIds: "total-size" // To keep filename consistent between different modes (for example building only) }
 };
 ```